vedh18/CPP-Object-Oriented-Programming/README.md

 7. Follow the prompts to interact with the Library Management System.

 ## Improvements in the future:
+- Implement User Authentication while logging in the users
 - Allow multiple copies of the same book(ISBN)
 - Privatize data structures
 - Make a verification function for the librarian to verify weather the book is actually returned or weather the fine is actually paid.